turningpoint1988/DLBSS/README.md

 # DLBSS
-Ｉmplementation of "predicting in vitro transcription factor binding sites using DNA sequence + shape"
+Implementation of "predicting in vitro transcription factor binding sites using DNA sequence + shape"

 ## Requirements